 No matter what type of fabric you have on your chair, it will last much longer ir you get a protector and keep the fabric safe.
 A heavy-duty recliner is an investment, and in my opinion, you should treat it like one!
 That means protecting it.
 Dirt and grime are one of the fastest ruiners of nice furniture, and if you have any pets, this problem is intensified 100x.
 A washable protector will keep your recliner fresh and clean for years to come!

-Purchase And Delivery Cost
+3. Take Purchase And Delivery Cost Into Account

 When it comes down to it, there is no replacement for quality.
 And, when it comes to well-built furniture, quality costs money.
-While there are good deals to be had, you are typically far better off to spend the money to get a chair that will serve you well for years.
+While there are good deals to be had, you are typically far better off spending the money to get a chair that will serve you well for years.

 While it may cost more upfront, the best recliners for big guys are more likely to last longer and be much better looking and more comfortable in the meantime.
 Typically cheaper chairs have lower weight capacities (even if the manufacturer claims otherwise) and are made of inferior materials.
 That being said, we did our best to find chairs that are within the reach of the average person, provided that you view a chair as a long-term investment in your bodily well-being!